pratish2657-del/EduSphere/README.md

 Improved observability and audit logs

-Project Status
+📌 Project Status

 EduSphere is an actively developed full-stack platform.

-The system already includes the core architecture for:
+The current architecture includes the core foundation for:

 Authentication